 “I feel I have learned so much about becoming an entrepreneur and how to come up with different ideas/products.” – Emily V. | Jackson, New Jersey

-- How to create effective interview protocols and surveys to help validate your assumptions on customer problems (pain points), solutions, and benefits (expected gain).
+- create effective customer surveys to help validate your assumptions on customer problems (pain points), solutions, and benefits (expected outcomes)

-Jack McGourty Ph.D. is Director of Community and Global Entrepreneurship at the Columbia Business School and a faculty member teaching courses in entrepreneurship, venture creation, and product innovation.
-Prior to joining the Columbia Business School, he was Vice Dean for Columbia’s Engineering School.
-Over the past 21 years, Jack has been an active member of the University's entrepreneurial community, establishing an undergraduate minor in entrepreneurship, teaching core and advanced courses in new venture creation and growth, and launching the Columbia-Harlem Small Business Development Center.
-He is the driving force behind Venture for All®, a program designed to educate aspiring entrepreneurs in emerging global markets.
-Jack is the recipient of the Columbia Engineering School’s Distinguished Faculty Teaching Award and Columbia Business School’s Dean’s Award for Teaching Excellence.
-He is also co-author of the upcoming Wiley publication, Patterns of Entrepreneurship Management, 6th Edition, to be published in 2020
+Jack McGourty Ph.D. is Director of Community and Global Entrepreneurship at the Columbia Business School and a faculty member teaching courses in entrepreneurship; venture creation, and product innovation.
+Prior to joining the Columbia Business School, Jack was Vice Dean for Columbia’s Engineering School.
+For over 20 years, Jack has been an active member of the University's entrepreneurial community, establishing an undergraduate minor in entrepreneurship, teaching core and advanced courses in new venture creation & growth, and launching the Columbia-Harlem Small Business Development Center.
+Jack is the driving force behind Venture for All®, a program designed to educate aspiring entrepreneurs in emerging global markets.
+He is the recipient of the Columbia Engineering School’s Distinguished Faculty Teaching Award and Columbia Business School’s Dean’s Award for Teaching Excellence.
+He is also co-author of the Wiley publication, Patterns of Entrepreneurship Management, 6th Edition, published in 2020.